raatiniemi/me/content/about.md

 ## At work...

-And now, since 2017, I work in the DevOps department at [Atea Sverige AB](https://www.atea.se/), where our primary focus is to build and maintain different products in, among others, the health care and educational sectors.
-I'm also leading the work to introduce more DevOps practices into our workflows as well as maintaining and improving our CI/CD infrastructure.
+And now, since 2017, I work as a Principal Engineer at a consulting company, where one of our primary focus is to build and maintain different products in, among others, the health care and educational sectors.
+My role also includes introducing more DevOps practices into our workflow, managing our server infrastructure as well as maintaining and improving our CI/CD infrastructure.